craftercms/docs/source/reference/project-tools/engine/engine-multi-target-configuration.rst

 There are some cases where the Engine configuration files need to have different values per publishing target.
 Say for a production environment where you have **staging** to test out your project and **live** , the project to be used by end users, you may need different SAML authentication mechanics or different URL rewrites.

-The :ref:`newIa-engine-multi-environment-configurations` section detailed how to setup Engine configuration files per environment.
+The :ref:`engine-multi-environment-configurations` section detailed how to setup Engine configuration files per environment.
 CrafterCMS supports overriding Engine configuration files, not just per environment, but also per publishing target.
 It supports a base configuration per environment with the ability to override per publishing target.